 Unlike the smaller barn owl that will only eat live prey, the Great Horned Owl will eat carrion if necessary.

-CALLOUT: If a Great Horned Owl kills more than it can eat, it stores it away for later use.
+If a Great Horned Owl kills more than it can eat, it stores it away for later use.
 It will incubate frozen food until it is thawed.

 Will a Great Horned Owl Eat a Cat?

 Just ask the residents of Gakona, a small town in Alaska.
 In a four-day period, an aggressive Great Horned Owl attacked two dogs and a cat.
 Several pet rabbits and a dog were found dead, which was attributed to the same owl.
 “These little critters are in the food chain.
-If an animal gets hungry enough or aggressive enough, it’ll take one,” said Bob Tobey, the area veterinarian that treated several of the pets.
+If an animal gets hungry enough or aggressive enough, it’ll take one,” said Bob Tobey, the area veterinarian who treated several of the pets.
+[10]

 How Do Great Horned Owls Catch Their Prey?